Ziad Makkawi: Career

-Education, awards and distinctions
+In 2024, Makkawi was profiled for his pivotal role in shaping Dubai's startup ecosystem.
+Drawing from his extensive experience in global finance, he has been instrumental in fostering innovation and entrepreneurship in the region.
+His efforts have contributed to positioning Dubai as a prominent hub for startups and venture capital in the Middle East.

+Recognition and other interests

 Makkawi has been a frequent speaker at events and conferences.
 He served on and acted as Chairman of the Young President Organization's Emirates Chapter and Chaired the YPO Global Art Network Committee.

-Makkawi holds a Masters in International Affairs from Columbia University in NY; An MBA in Finance from New York University’s Stern School; and a BA in Economics from Rice University in Houston.

 Makkawi has promoted and invested in young entrepreneurs in the digital space in the MENA region.
 Makkawi has been a promoter and collector of Arab Contemporary Art and sponsored Art Sawa one of the region’s leading art galleries promoting Emerging and established talent from the Middle East.

 Personal life

-His childhood was spent in New York City, Washington, D.C., Beirut, Berlin, and London.
 Makkawi is married with three children.
 He speaks five languages.